 There's a perfect range for every cook, kitchen and budget

-Kitchen ranges -- which combine a stovetop and oven -- are perhaps the most common appliance found in kitchens.
-Ranges come in countless configurations from bare-bones basic to fancy to super high-tech, but they basically fall into four major categories:
+Kitchen ranges -- which combine a stovetop and oven -- are one of the most common appliances found in kitchens.
+Ranges come in countless configurations from bare-bones basic, to fancy, to super high-tech, but they basically fall into four major categories:

-Induction ranges.
+- Induction ranges.
 Induction ranges include an electric oven and an induction stovetop, which heats food by creating a magnetic field between an element just below the surface of the cooktop and the cookware itself.
 Experts say induction burners are very responsive, heating and cooling food quite rapidly.
 They get great reviews from people who like to speed up their meal preparation.
 However, you have to be sure to buy cookware, which we cover in a separate report, that is compatible with the induction stovetop.